What Are the Three Angels’ Messages in Revelation 14?

 The third angel’s message of Revelation 14 is a strong warning against false worship.
 Those who favor human traditions are contrasted with those who remain faithful to God and His commandments.

-This message is the most urgent of all the three because this time, the messenger declares it with “a loud voice” (verse 9, NKJV), saying:
+This message is the most urgent of all the three and is declared with “a loud voice” (verses 9, NKJV), which says:

 Let’s unpack this one.